Sanket-DataMinds/sql_netflix_data_analysis_project/README.md

 ```

 **Objective:** assumption of highest rating ur getting released year and the movie name
-### 17. which movie has logest duration in the whole content
+### 17. Which movie has logest duration in the whole content

 ```sql
 -- first find max duration